Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Examples

+Table~\ref{results} summarizes the quantitative evaluation of all methods using five metrics across the three benchmark datasets.
+The proposed method consistently achieves superior performance on all metrics.
+Notably, when the Dimension Reducer is omitted, the performance of the proposed method becomes comparable to that of the semi-supervised MF and ADDIN MF approaches, underscoring the critical role of the linear feature constraint.
+These findings demonstrate that linear feature encoding substantially enhances the Inverter's ability to process unlabeled traces, thereby improving overall AII accuracy and robustness.
+Furthermore, while supervised methods may yield reasonable results on relatively simple datasets, their effectiveness declines markedly on more complex datasets with limited well-logging data.

-There are also significant differences between the two semi-supervised methods.
-First, the semi-supervised method using a physics-driven forward process relies on the extraction of seismic wavelets, and its processing results are largely constrained by the accuracy of the wavelets.
-Second, the semi-supervised method using a DL model-driven forward process can effectively alleviate this issue.
-However, the effectiveness of such data-driven constraints is difficult to guarantee, and there is still room for improvement in this framework.
-Different from previous methods, the Encoder-Inverter framework is a new structure which features strong robustness and AII performance, and has achieved significant improvements in accuracy and precision.
+There are also notable differences among the three semi-supervised methods.
+The semi-supervised approach based on physics-driven forward modeling relies on accurate seismic wavelet extraction and is highly sensitive to wavelet quality.
+In contrast, the semi-supervised method utilizing a deep learning model-driven forward process alleviates this limitation; however, the reliability of data-driven constraints remains challenging, indicating potential for further improvement.
+Compared to these approaches, the proposed method demonstrates superior robustness and AII performance, achieving substantial improvements in both accuracy and precision.